July 10, 2023

 Using 3D rendering to showcase universal design features

 3D rendering allows architects to create realistic visualizations of universal design features.
-Universal design aims to create spaces that are accessible and usable by people of all abilities and ages.
+Universal design aims to create spaces that are accessible to people of all abilities and ages.
 Through 3D rendering, architects can showcase features such as wide doorways, open floor plans, and ample circulation space that promote ease of movement for individuals with mobility aids, strollers, or wheelchairs.
-The rendering can demonstrate how these design elements contribute to a more inclusive and user-friendly environment.
+The rendering can show how these design elements contribute to a more inclusive and user-friendly environment.

 Visualizing inclusive seating arrangements and adaptable furniture